Crystalwarrior/KFO-Server/README.md

 * **gag** "ID"
     - Changes the gagged status of a target.
     - Gagged players will be unable to talk IC properly or use other talking features such as /scream.
+* **getarea** "area"
+    - Shows the current characters in the given area, or your area if not given any.
 * **globalic** "area range start", "area range end"
     - Sends subsequence IC messages to the area range described above.
 Can take either area IDs or area names.
 * **globalic_pre** "prefix"